-Responsibilities of the Director of Finance and Legal for the financial statements
+Responsibilities of the Director Finance & Legal, S151 officer for the financial statements

-As explained more fully in the Statement of the Director of Legal and Finance's Responsibilities, the Director of Finance and Legal is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 as amended by the Code Update, and for being satisfied that they give a true and fair view.
-The Director of Finance and Legal is also responsible for such internal control as the Director of Finance and Legal determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the Statement of the Director Finance & Legal, S151 officer's Responsibilities, the Chief Financial Officer Director Finance & Legal, S151 officer is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2023/24, and for being satisfied that they give a true and fair view.
+The Chief Financial Officer Director Finance & Legal, S151 officer is also responsible for such internal control as the Chief Financial Officer Director Finance & Legal, S151 officer determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-The Director of Finance and Legal is required to comply with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 as amended by the Code Update and prepare the financial statements on a going concern basis on the assumption that the functions of the Council will continue in operational existence for the foreseeable future.
-The Director of Finance and Legal is responsible for assessing each year whether or not it is appropriate for the Council to prepare its accounts on the going concern basis and disclosing, as applicable, matters related to going concern.
+The Chief Financial Officer Director Finance & Legal, S151 officer is required to comply with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 and prepare the financial statements on a going concern basis on the assumption that the functions of the Council will continue in operational existence for the foreseeable future.
+The Chief Financial Officer Director Finance & Legal, S151 officer is responsible for assessing each year whether or not it is appropriate for the Council to prepare its accounts on the going concern basis and disclosing, as applicable, matters related to going concern.